Audio Attacks and Defenses against AED Systems -- A Practical Study: Related Work

+\textbf{Adversarial Attacks on Speech Recognition Systems.} Speech Recognition Systems are different from AED systems in terms of purpose, implementation, application, vulnerabilities and even how attacks are crafted in order to be effective.
+SR systems are not the focus of this research however, AED and SR have similarities, and we cannot rule out the possibility that advances on one of these fields in isolation may ultimately lead to advances on the other.

-Personal assistant systems and speaker identification has become part of our daily lives.
-Recently, a huge body of research has focused on studying the robustness of speech recognition systems against different types of adversarial attacks~\cite{schonherr2018adversarial}.
+Recently, a huge body of research focused on the robustness of speech recognition systems against adversarial attacks~\cite{schonherr2018adversarial}.
 These attacks can be divided into three categories: (1) attacks that generate malicious audio commands that are inaudible to the human ear but are recognized by the audio model~\cite{zhang2017dolphinattack,roy2018inaudible,qin2019imperceptible, chenmetamorph}; (2) attacks that embed malicious commands into piece of legitimate audio~\cite{yan2019feasibility, liADVPulse2020}; and (3) attacks that obfuscate an audio command to such a degree that the casual human observer would think of the audio as mere noise but would be correctly interpreted by the victim audio model~\cite{vaidya2015cocaine, carlini2016hidden, abdullah2019practical}.
+Some works have shown the possibility of attacking Alexa or Google Assistant enabled devices.
+For example, Li et al.~\cite{junchenl2019AdversarialM} target the local wake-word detection capability of Alexa-enabled devices, employing background music perturbations to disrupt the whole voice assistant functionality.
+The features explored in these works are specific to SR systems.
+For instance, some can be used for keyword-spotting, including sequence of phonemes (and their fragments, called senones), variations in length, speech speed, etc~\cite{Jose2020AccurateDO}.

+In our work, on the other hand, we show that the adversarial examples can be generated by adding noise sounds that are easy to generate by the attacker and are less likely to gain attention as they are common sounds, e.g., music and white noise.
+In addition, in our lab experiments, we test the attacks on classifiers specific to safety and security domain, and they are obtained using a much larger dataset.
+Moreover, with our field experiments, we show the possibility of such attacks against real AED systems, when attacker only requires to use commodity devices to generate the noise.
+Finally, we examine the effectiveness of adversarial training and propose a denoising technique as a countermeasure to this problem.